n-actuarial/r-shiny-intro/README.md

 2. Create R package, including unit test, documentation, version control, etc
 3. DevOps skills, eg CI/CD using Github Action, deployment

+## R Style Guide

+Although we assumed you already familiar with R programming, but even expert programmers will have their own preferred code styles.
+To improve coding experience, we strongly encourage you to follow the [tidyverse style guide](https://style.tidyverse.org/index.html)

 ## Shiny

 ### Interactive course